avramdiy/Processing-Modeling-Classifying-Yelp-Reivews/README.md

 # Processing-Modeling-Classifying-Yelp-Reivews

-Began by loading a subset of the 8-gigabyte Yelp Review Data Loaded NLTK 'punkt' and SpaCy to define a function to tokenize the document Transformed text reviews into a document-term matrix Trained a NearestNeighbors model to find the 10 most similar reviews
+<p>Began by loading a subset of the 8-gigabyte Yelp Review Data<br>

+Loaded NLTK 'punkt' and SpaCy to define a function to tokenize the document Transformed text reviews into a document-term matrix Trained a NearestNeighbors model to find the 10 most similar reviews